Zbeyer/school/Rules.md

 ## Collaborators

 To be added you need to make a GitHub account and add ZBeyer as a friend.
 Then you can be added to the repository and use the GitHub app.
-I do a lot of editing in `.md` or markdownn.
+I do a lot of editing in `.md` or markdown.
 But `.txt` works fine too.